adnanms699/CS-Summer-Journey/README.md

 # CS Summer Journey 🚀

-Welcome to my coding journey as a first-year computer science student!
+Welcome to my coding journey as a Second-year computer science student!
 This repository contains hands-on practice files and mini-projects in:

 - 🐍 **Python**: File handling, functions, loops, CSVs, and basic algorithms